symfony/symfony-docs/components/css_selector.rst

 method is XPath.

-XPath expressions are incredibly flexible, so there is almost always an XPath expression that will find the element you need, but they quickly become very complicated, and the learning curve is steep.
+XPath expressions are incredibly flexible, so there is almost always an XPath expression that will find the element you need.
+Unfortunately, they can also become very complicated, and the learning curve is steep.
 Even common operations (such as finding an element with a particular class) can require long and unwieldy expressions.